 I can’t stress this enough.
 If you want me to invest in your company, you’d better be prepared for your presentation.
 Set your iPad up to record, practice in front of your friends, your former co-workers, anyone who will be honest and critique your presentation.

 Set a timer, and don’t make excuses for going over.
-Most angel groups and investor pitches are ruthless about turning off your mike and your power if you go over your allotted time.
+Most angel groups and investor pitch organizers are ruthless about turning off your mike and your power if you go over your allotted time.
 Scrambling to get it all in makes you look unprepared — because you are.

 One of the questions I heard one of the entrepreneurs asking people “backstage” last week was “How many slides do you have?”
 That’s a bit of a trick questions, because at least four of the slides in a good pitch deck will be on-screen for only a few seconds.
 They include: